smartive/zitadel-net/docs/zitadel-api/index.md

-# KubeOps.Testing Api
+# Zitadel gRPC Api

-Here you'll find the code documentation of the `KubeOps.Testing` package.
+Here you'll find the code documentation of the `Zitadel.Api` package.

-The purpose of the package is to support your integration tests for your custom operator.
-Have a look at the [documentation](../docs/testing.md) on how to test.
+This is the official API of Zitadel.
+With this package, you are able to access the api methods of Zitadel directly via code.
+Authenticate yourself with a user or a service account and call methods on Zitadel itself via gRPC.

+Such methods include (non exhaustive):

+- Fetch roles
+- Lock User
+- Fetch Projects
+- Create User
+- And so on...